Common Questions

 -

-Therapy: You don’t need a referral to see me, but if you want Medicare rebates, you’ll need a Mental Health Care Plan from your regular GP, which covers 10 sessions a year.
+Therapy: A referral is not required to see a psychologist for therapy.
+For Medicare rebates, clients will need a Mental Health Care Plan from their regular GP, which covers 10 sessions per year.